-- 1. Net income before preferred dividends.
-Other things held constant, a positive net income will lead to more cash in the bank.
-However, as we discuss below, other things generally are not held constant. - 2.
-Noncash adjustments to net income.
-To calculate cash flow, it is necessary to adjust net income to reflect noncash revenues and expenses, such as depreciation and deferred taxes, as shown above in the calculation of net cash flow. - 3.
+- 2. Noncash adjustments to net income.
+To calculate cash flow, it is necessary to adjust net income to reflect noncash revenues and expenses, such as depreciation and deferred taxes, as shown previously in the calculation of net cash flow. - 3.
 Changes in working capital.
-Increases in current assets other than cash, such as inventories and accounts receivable, decrease cash, whereas decreases in these accounts increase cash.
-For example, if inventories are to increase, the firm must use some of its cash to acquire the additional inventory.
+Increases in current assets other than cash (such as inventories and accounts receivable) decrease cash, whereas decreases in these accounts increase cash.
+For example, if inventories are to increase, then the firm must use some of its cash to acquire the additional inventory.
 Conversely, if inventories decrease, this generally means the firm is selling inventories and not replacing all of them, hence generating cash.
-On the other hand, if payables increase, the firm has received additional credit from its suppliers, which saves cash, but if payables decrease, this means it has used cash to pay off its suppliers.
-Therefore, increases in current liabilities such as accounts payable increase cash, whereas decreases in current liabilities decrease cash. - 4.
-Investments.
+On the other hand, if payables increase then the firm has received additional credit from its suppliers, which saves cash, but if payables decrease, this means it has used cash to pay off its suppliers.
+Therefore, increases in current liabilities such as accounts payable increase cash, whereas decreases in current liabilities decrease cash.

+- 4. Investments.
 If a company invests in fixed assets or short-term financial investments, this will reduce its cash position.
 On the other hand, if it sells some fixed assets or short-term investments, this will increase cash. - 5.
 Security transactions and dividend payments.
 If a company issues stock or bonds during the year, the funds raised will increase its cash position.
 On the other hand, if the company uses cash to buy back outstanding stock or to pay off debt, or if it pays dividends to its shareholders, this will reduce cash.

-Each of the above factors is reflected in the statement of cash flows, which summarizes the changes in a company's cash position.
-The statement separates activities into three categories, plus a summary section:
+Each of these five factors is reflected in the statement of cash flows, which summarizes the changes in a company's cash position.
+The statement separates activities into three categories, plus a summary section, as follows.

 - 1. Operating activities, which includes net income, depreciation, changes in current assets and liabilities other than cash, short-term investments, and short-term debt. - 2.
 Investing activities, which includes investments in or sales of fixed assets and short-term financial investments. - 3.
 Financing activities, which includes raising cash by issuing short-term debt, long-term debt, or stock.
-Also, because both dividends paid and cash used to buy back outstanding stock or bonds reduce the company's cash, such transactions are included here.
+Also, because dividend payments, stock repurchases, and principal payments on debt reduce a company's cash, such transactions are included here.